-- 235 outward from the seeds) works reasonably well for 2D features when the 3D field being segmented does not exhibit much vertical stratification or tilting.
-However, seeding the full column is not a rigorous approach when we have the feature's vertical position, as with 3D-detected features.
+the full column is not a rigorous approach when we have the feature's vertical position, as with 3D-detected features.
 As such, we have introduced a new "box seeding" method which seeds a box of user-defined size in each dimension centred at the 3D location of the feature.
-This eliminates the possibility of spuriously connected grid points arising from seeding an entire column, and ensures that features which are close in 2D space but exhibit greater - 240 vertical separation do not unduly influence each other's segmentation masks.
-A depiction of the differences in 3D segmentation from each method can be seen in the schematic pictured in Figure 4.
+This eliminates the possibility of spuriously connected grid points arising from seeding an entire column, and ensures that features which are close in 2D space but exhibit greater vertical separation do not unduly influence each other's segmentation masks.
+A depiction of the differences in 3D segmentation from each method can be seen in the schematic pictured in Fig. 4.
 This figure depicts a multi-layered cloud field of cumulus, altostratus, and cumulonimbus, where segmentation is being performed on total condensate.
 The top row (Fig. 4a-b) illustrates the use of the older column seeding method and its output, with the bottom row (Fig. 4c-d) visualizing the new box seeding method and the ensuing segmentation fields.
-The segmentation masks produced are markedly different between 4b, d, with - 245 there being clear examples of misattributed segmentation fields.
+The segmentation masks produced are markedly different between Fig. 4b and d, with there being clear examples of misattributed segmentation fields.
 For example, the cumulonimbus cloud (red feature) is broken up into multiple segmented regions arising from the features associated with the altostratus (cyan and magenta features) and cumulus (orange feature) clouds located closer to the surface.